We love our communities. Each has given so much to us. To give back, we reinvest resources in the areas we serve.

 The American Heart Association is a national voluntary health agency whose mission is “building healthier lives, free of cardiovascular diseases and stroke.”
 The association’s impact goal is to improve the cardiovascular health of all Americans by 20%, while reducing deaths from cardiovascular diseases, and stroke by 20% by 2020.

-RJ Young employees and the community hold an annual Pumpkin Run every fall to benefit the American Heart Association.
+Our employees and the community hold an annual Pumpkin Run every fall to benefit the American Heart Association.

 This fun, family-friendly run/walk event is in memory of someone affected by heart disease and stroke.
 All registration fees are donated to the American Heart Association to raise awareness and provide education to build healthier lives free of cardiovascular disease and stroke.
 Contributions from past Pumpkin Runs have surpassed $100,000.